RhinosF1/rhinosf1.com/index.md

 ## Hey, I'm RhinosF1

-You'll find we working with Miraheze and Wikimedia.
+You'll find me working with Miraheze and Wikimedia.

-You can drop me an email using contact[at]rhinosf1[dot]com or use the email or private message facility on your favourite platform.
+You can drop an email using contact[at]rhinosf1[dot]com or use the email or private message facility on your favourite platform.

 You'll also find me as RhinosF1 on Discord and RhinosF1/carhino on IRC.